-THE MECHANICS OF SPELLING 4 Prerequisite: None | Lab: 3 hours
+4 THE MECHANICS OF SPELLING (NDA) 1 UNIT RPT3 Prerequisite: None | Lab: 3 hours Note: Class graded credit/no-credit.

 Based on diagnostic assessment, the student will receive group and individualized spelling instruction designed to improve spelling skills to the level at which the student will be able to succeed in college/vocational coursework.